Meta shareholder wants Facebook parent to cut jobs, spending

 Altimeter said such huge investments "in an unknown future is super-sized and terrifying, even by Silicon Valley standards".

-Meta Platforms, which is set to report third-quarter results on Wednesday after markets close, did not immediately respond to a Reuters request for comment.
+Meta Platforms, which is set to report third-quarter results on Wednesday after markets close, declined to comment.

 Brad Gerstner, Altimeter's chair who encouraged aggressive investment in artificial intelligence, said the firm wanted to engage with Meta and did not have any demands.